SergeyFM/SergeyFM/README.md

 Then I decided to focus on programming and am currently working as a C# developer.
 <br>
 ***
-> Years in different industries make me a pretty unique kind of developer, combining a range of technical and business life skills.
+> With years of experience in a variety of industries, I am a rather unique kind of developer, with a combination of technical and business life skills.
 ### I have significant experience in ~three~four areas:
 * Printing and document workflow&processing (Xerox and Kyocera) - 6 yrs,
 * IoT projects for cars (Brightbox, C-Cars) - 2 yrs,